milindchavan12/designpatterns/README.md

 ![alt text](http://i.imgur.com/ldPLwmp.png)

 ### 2. Bridge Patterns
 Decouple an abstraction from its implementation so that the two can vary independently.
+A Standard car and Sports car acceleration example.

 ![alt text](https://spzone-simpleprogrammer.netdna-ssl.com/wp-content/uploads/2015/06/diagram6.png)